Frission/node-ts-starter/README.md

 ## docker-compose.yml

-This file defines the Docker services for the application, including the application itself, MongoDB, Redis, MinIO, and Maildev.
+This file defines the Docker services for the application, including the application itself, MongoDB, Redis, and Maildev.
 It uses environment variables from the `.env` file to configure the services.

 ## Environment Variables